Simonsimu/Mind-Wave-Control-Robot/README.md

     The final task was to interface the EEG headset to the ardiuno robo inorder to control the robo using brain signals.

+Inorder to interface the EEG headset with the Micro controller(ATmega328P) Dowload the source code provided in the repository.
+Copy it to the Arduino IDE and in tools select the boards in boards manager select ATmega328P and dump the code into the ATmega328P micro controller.